Trust Litigation Costs in California

 Factors That Affect Litigation Costs

-- Number of Witnesses: Each deposition or testimony adds expense.
+- Number of Witnesses: Each deposition adds cost.

-- Settlement vs. Trial: Early settlements reduce costs dramatically.
+- Settlement vs. Trial: Early settlements dramatically reduce expenses.

-Litigation can cost anywhere from $5,000 for simple matters to $150,000 or more for trials involving expert witnesses and multiple depositions.
+Overall, California trust litigation costs can range from $5,000 for simple matters to over $150,000 for complex trials with experts and multiple witnesses.

 Frequently Asked Questions

-Can I hire a trust litigation attorney on contingency?
+Can I hire a trust litigation attorney on a contingency basis?

 Yes.
-If you are a beneficiary with a strong case, some firms—like The Grossman Law Firm—may offer a contingency fee arrangement.
+If you’re a beneficiary with a strong case, firms like The Grossman Law Firm may offer contingency arrangements.

 Do trustees qualify for contingency fee agreements?

-Most cases resolve between 12 to 36 months.
-Factors include complexity, court schedules, cooperation from opposing parties, and whether settlement is possible.
+Most cases are resolved within 12 to 36 months, depending on their complexity, court schedules, and cooperation from the opposing party.

-- 20 Ways a Trustee Can Breach Their Duties
+- 20 Ways Your Trustee Can Be Breaching Their Fiduciary Duties

 How The Grossman Law Firm Can Help

-If you’re involved in a trust dispute—whether you’re a beneficiary or trustee—The Grossman Law Firm can help you understand your legal options and take the next step with confidence.
+If you’re involved in a trust dispute—whether as a beneficiary or trustee—The Grossman Law Firm can help you understand your legal options and take confident next steps.

-We’ve handled trust litigation throughout California, including cases involving breach of fiduciary duty, trust contests, and recovery of stolen assets.
-We’ll assess your case and help you determine if a contingency or hourly arrangement fits your situation.
+Our firm handles trust litigation throughout California, including breach of fiduciary duty cases, trust contests, and recovery of wrongfully transferred assets.
+We’ll evaluate your situation and determine whether an hourly or contingency arrangement is the best fit for you.

 Call us at (888) 443-6590 or fill out our Get Help Now form.

-Our Intake Specialists can evaluate your case to assess your situation at no cost to you.
-Qualifying cases will be scheduled for a Free Phone Consultation with Attorney Scott Grossman.
+Our Intake Specialists can evaluate your case at no cost.
+If your case qualifies, we’ll schedule a Free Phone Consultation with Attorney Scott Grossman.